 Co-led planning and development initiatives with Darkinjung Local Aboriginal Land Council will leverage its social housing program and include the potential of a community-led Aboriginal home ownership scheme for the Central Coast.

 The places most Coasties live in today, and the different land uses, urban designs and transport infrastructure, make the car the most attractive and often the only realistic choice.

 The 15-minute neighbourhood is focused on walking, cycling and public transport networks.
 These ideally integrate nature into neighbourhoods to get more people outdoors while creating wildlife corridors and stormwater solutions.

 These networks can lead to better place-based connections, where more people participate in and feel part of community life.

 The regional plan considers how best to design new communities and retrofit low density residential areas into 15-minute neighbourhoods.

-Rather than separate zones for living, working, education, recreation and entertainment, mixed neighbourhoods mean people can generally access most everyday needs within a 15-minute walk or cycle from where they live.
+Rather than cities, towns, villages and communities being separate zones for living, working, education, recreation and entertainment, they can be mixed neighbourhoods where people can generally access most everyday needs within a 15-minute walk or cycle from where they live.